algosup/2024-2025-project-3-quickest-path-team-2/documents/management/documents/risk_management.md

 > ### **2.
 Team member absences**
 >
-> Team members may have personal issues or Illness that causes inaccessibility which could make the workload for the others heavier.
+> Team members may have personal issues or Illnesses that causes inaccessibility which could make the workload for the others heavier.

-> ### Mitigation plan
+> ### Mitigation Plan
 >
-> The absent team members are recommended to work over time or during their abscence to regain the lost hours of work.
-For the absent team members that are able to work remotly has to work at home and be present at an online meeting at the begining of the work hours.
+> The absent team members are recommended to work over time or during their absence to regain the lost hours of work.
+For the absent team members that are able to work remotely has to work at home and be present at an online meeting at the beginning of the work hours.